ben-bradley/fnrate/readme.md

   rate: '10/sec',
   duration: '5 min', // will run for 5 minutes & stop
   times: 100, // `callback` will iterate 100 times
+  max: 5, // [optional] there will only be 5 pending `callback`s at any time
   // `callback` will iterate for whichever is less: times or duration
   callback: function(next) {
     // do stuff